hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 vault.hashicorp.com/role: "app"
 ```

-The rendered secret would look like this within the pod:
+The rendered secret would look like this within the container:

 ```bash
 $ cat /vault/secrets/foo
 postgres://v-kubernet-pg-app-q0Z7WPfVN:A1a-BUEuQR52oAqPrP1J@postgres:5432/mydb?sslmode=disable
 ```

+~> The default left and right template delimiters are `{{` and `}}`.

-By default, if no template is defined, the following generic template is used:
+If no template is provided the following generic template is used:

 ```
 {{ with secret "/path/to/secret" }}